shobannah/EmployeeTracker/README.md

 ## Description

+We built a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 This employee tracker enables us to view and manage departments, roles, and employees in a company to organize and plan business.

 ## Screenshot